The Four Horsemen (professional wrestling): Lex Luger and Barry Windham (1987–1989)

-In February 1987, WCW newcomer Lex Luger was made an associate member of the group after he expressed his desire to become a Horseman.
+In February 1987, JCP newcomer Lex Luger, who had come from Florida, was made an associate member of the group after he expressed his desire to become a Horseman.
 The others started to leave Ole out of things after he cost him and Arn Anderson the NWA Tag Team Titles at Starrcade in 1986.
 Eventually he was kicked out in favor of Luger that March.
-The fact that Ole missed a show to watch his son Bryant wrestle was used against Ole in the split as Blanchard and Dillon questioned Ole's loyalty and Blanchard called Bryant a "snot-nosed kid".
+The fact that Ole missed a show to watch his son Bryant wrestle in high school was used against Ole in the split as Blanchard and Dillon questioned Ole's commitment and Blanchard called Bryant a "snot-nosed kid".

 During this time, they wrestled Rhodes, Nikita Koloff, the Road Warriors and Paul Ellering in a series of WarGames matches.
 These matches were brutal and ended up with all five members of each team in the cage at the end trying to make somebody submit.
 During the first match in the Omni, Dillon suffered a separated shoulder from a botched attempt at the Warriors' finishing move, the Doomsday Device.
 Dillon landed directly on his right arm and shoulder, and was replaced for the series of matches by the masked War Machine, later known as the Big Boss Man.

 Luger was later kicked out of the Four Horsemen.
 First, he blamed Horseman manager J.J.
 Dillon for costing him the U.S. Title when Dillon's attempt to help Luger win the match, by cheating, backfired.
 Lex subsequently did not allow Dillon to win a Bunkhouse Stampede match as the Horsemen had agreed to among themselves.
 In January 1988, he teamed with Barry Windham to feud with the Horsemen.
 The pair even defeated Anderson and Tully Blanchard for the NWA World Tag Team Championship at Clash of the Champions I. In April 1988, Windham turned on Luger during a title defense against Anderson and Tully Blanchard.
 Windham then took his spot in the Horsemen.
 This particular lineup of Horsemen has been called the greatest faction as far as a group of technical wrestlers goes.
 It was at that time every major title was held by members of the faction: with Flair, as the World Heavyweight Champion; Windham, as the United States Heavyweight Champion; and Arn and Tully, as the World Tag Team Champions.